Kkathyf/RDFace/README.md

 </p>

 ## Overview
+Official repository for the CVPR 2026 accepted paper.
 This repository provides a modular framework for facial image analysis in the context of rare disease diagnosis, specifically tailored for use with the **RDFace** dataset.
 It supports data preprocessing, classification (few-shot and supervised), synthetic image generation, and LLM-based report generation.

 ---